Time management strategies

 You sit down to work on an important task.
 But first—let’s check email.
 Maybe one more scroll through LinkedIn.
 Oh, a new article about productivity?
 Better read it!
 Suddenly, two hours have passed, and your work is still untouched.

 Sound familiar?
 You’re not lazy.
 Your brain is wired to seek instant gratification.
-Procrastination isn’t just about lack of discipline—it’s a complex psychological battle between short-term comfort and long-term success.
+Procrastination isn’t just about a lack of discipline—it’s a complex psychological battle between short-term comfort and long-term success.

 Common Reasons for Procrastination: